-Peak harmonic or spurious noise is the ratio of the rms value of the next largest component in the ADC output spectrum (up to fs/2 and excluding dc) to the rms value of the fundamental.
-Normally, the value of this specification is determined by the largest harmonic in the spectrum, but for ADCs whose harmonics are buried in the noise floor, it is a noise peak.
+Peak harmonic or spurious noise is defined as the ratio of the rms value of the next largest component in the ADC output spectrum (up to $f_s/2$ and excluding dc) to the rms value of the fundamental.
+Normally, the value of this specification is determined by the largest harmonic in the spectrum, but for ADCs whose harmonics are buried in the noise floor, it will be a noise peak.